-Point Discharge Plan
+12 Point Discharge Plan

 The use of the 12 Point Discharge Plan can be recommended following Care, Education and Treatment Reviews.
-These are to be used for individuals with a diagnosis of autism spectrum disorder or Learning Disability in order to support to limit admission.
+These are to be used for individuals with an diagnosis of Autism Spectrum Disorder or Learning Disability in order to support to limit admission.